DefinitelyTyped/DefinitelyTyped/README.md

 #### Test editing an existing package

 You can edit the types directly in `node_modules/@types/foo/index.d.ts` to validate your changes, then bring the changes to this repo with the steps below.

-Alternatively, you can use [module augmentation](http://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to extend existing types from the DT module you want to work on.
+Alternatively, you can use [module augmentation](http://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to extend existing types from the DT module or use the `declare module` technique above which will override the version in `node_modules`.

 #### Adding tests to a new package